Sending a message to public channels

 .
 Using our repositories example, this might look like a combobox allowing the admin to select one or more Microsoft Teams channels to associate with a repository.
 (You can use the Microsoft Graph API to retrieve a list of Microsoft Teams channels.)

-Once the admin has selected one or more Microsoft Teams channels, your backend should update the channel data associated with the Knock Tenant
+Once the admin has selected one or more Microsoft Teams channels, your backend should update the channel data associated with the Object

 .
 If you're using Knock's Node SDK, your code might look like this: